AndreyKolygin/smja-extension/README.md

 - `activeTab` / `tabs` — injects the floating workspace only on the page you open.
 - `scripting` — highlights DOM blocks and runs per-site extraction rules.
 - `downloads` — saves reports to Markdown on demand.
-- `storage` — keeps your CV, prompts, settings, and API keys locally.
+- `storage` — keeps your CVs, prompts, settings, and API keys locally.

 Optional host permissions are requested lazily when you add a specific integration: